-Publishing Insiders Wrap-Up: Facebook Facts from Social Media Expert Mari Smithby: Paula
+Publishing Insiders Wrap-Up: Facebook Facts from Social Media Expert Mari Smithby: Penny

 We had a great show on relationship marketing with expert Mari Smith, author of The New Relationship Marketing.